apache/hbase-operator-tools/hbase-hbck2/README.md

    for how to generate new report.
    SEE ALSO: reportMissingRegionsInMeta

+ generateMissingTableDescriptorFile <TABLENAME>
+   Trying to fix an orphan table by generating a missing table descriptor file.
+This command will have no effect if the table folder is missing or if the .tableinfo is present (we don't override existing table descriptors).
+This command will first check it the TableDescriptor is cached in HBase Master in which case it will recover the .tableinfo accordingly.
+If TableDescriptor is not cached in master then it will create a default .tableinfo file with the following items:
+     - the table name
+     - the column family list determined based on the file system
+     - the default properties for both TableDescriptor and ColumnFamilyDescriptors
+   If the .tableinfo file was generated using default parameters then make sure you check the table / column family properties later (and change them if needed).
+   This method does not change anything in HBase, only writes the new .tableinfo file to the file system.
+Orphan tables can cause e.g.
+   ServerCrashProcedures to stuck, you might need to fix these still after you generated the missing table info files.

  replication [OPTIONS] [<TABLENAME>...]
    Options:
     -f, --fix    fix any replication issues found.